rredlich/chatgpt-telegram-bot/README.md

 # 🤖 Chatgpt Telegram bot
-Python script that connects a Telegram bot with OpenAI gpt-3.5 API.
+Python script that connects a Telegram bot with OpenAI gpt-3.5 and whisper API.
 You can set the system prompt using the /start command and then send a user prompt writing a message.
+Also, you can send voice messages to transcript it.

 # Requirements
 * Python 3.7.1
 * openai 0.27.0
 * python-telegram-bot 20.1
 * python-dotenv 0.21.1
+* pydub 0.25.1
+* ffprobe 0.5

 # Setup
 ## Set your env file